Julius Streicher: Trial and execution

 During his trial, Streicher claimed that he had been mistreated by Allied soldiers after his capture.
 He was examined by Chief Medical Officer Lt.
 Col. Rene Juchli who reported that Streicher had partial paralysis of his left leg as a result of an old skiing injury.
 When the German version of the Wechsler-Bellevue IQ test was administered by Gustave Gilbert, Streicher had an above average IQ (106), yet still the lowest among the defendants.
 Streicher was not a member of the military and did not take part in planning the Holocaust, or the invasion of other nations.
 Yet his actions during the war were significant enough, in the prosecutors' judgment, to include him in the trial of Major War Criminals before the International Military Tribunal – which sat in Nuremberg, where Streicher had once been an unchallenged authority.
 He complained throughout the process that all his judges were Jews.

+While at Nuremberg, Streicher was shunned by his fellow Nazi defendants.
+While Der Stürmer reveled in semi-pornographic propaganda accounts of Jews and non-Aryans sexually attacking German women, Streicher himself was an avid consumer of pornography.
+Researchers for the prosecution at Nuremberg, Joseph Maier and Sender Jaari, wrote, "Streicher was without a doubt the dirtiest man in Nuremberg.
+His collection of pornographic literature was the largest we have ever seen."
+His crudity and reputation as a sadist, rapist, and pornographer led his fellow prisoners to refuse to speak to or eat with him.
+While at Mondorf prison, Admiral Karl Dönitz even submitted a petition to the warden that Streicher be banned from the common table at mealtimes.
+Nuremberg psychiatrist Douglas Kelley also noted Streicher's obsession with "the Jewish problem".
+"Twenty four hours a day, his every thought, his every action bore some reference to his beliefs."